List of Humanities Subjects for Class 11th and 12th Students

 Why Study Humanities Subjects?

 When it comes to choosing a stream after Class 10, most students in India think of Science or Commerce.
-However, Humanities (also called Arts) has been gaining remarkable popularity in recent years due to its wide subject choices, career opportunities, and relevance in today’s world.
+However, the Humanities (also called the Arts) have been gaining remarkable popularity in recent years due to their wide subject choices, career opportunities, and relevance in today’s world.

-Unlike the traditional perception that Humanities is only for students “weak in studies,” the stream now attracts some of the brightest minds, especially those preparing for competitive exams like UPSC, law entrance tests, or careers in media, psychology, and international relations.
+Unlike the traditional perception that the Humanities is only for students “weak in studies,” the stream now attracts some of the brightest minds.
+This field is mostly chosen by those preparing for competitive exams like UPSC, law entrance tests, or careers in media, psychology, and international relations.

-Universities and employers now recognize the importance of Humanities graduates for their ability to understand complex social issues, solve problems creatively, and adapt across fields.
+Universities and employers now recognise the importance of Humanities graduates for their ability to understand complex social issues, solve problems creatively, and adapt across fields.

 Categories of Humanities Subjects